larsimmisch/pyalsaaudio/doc/terminology.rst

    Musically, the sample size determines the dynamic range.
-The dynamic range is the difference between the quietest and the loudest signal that can be resproduced.
+The dynamic range is the difference between the quietest and the loudest signal that can be reproduced.

 Frame
    A frame consists of exactly one sample per channel.
 If there is only one